Solar Panel Essentials: From Sunlight to Power Production

 How to Counteract the Heat Effect?

 The home solar energy industry does not promote products for active cooling.
 The typical approach relies on the natural airflow under the panels to remove heat.
-Heat management is one of the more significant reasons solar panels are installed on above the roof.
+Heat management is one of the more significant reasons solar panels are installed on rails floating above the roof.
 At the same time, this is why integrating solar panels in trays inside the roof is proven to be a tradeoff between efficiency and aesthetics.

 Placing Solar Panels

 The position of solar panels is a primary factor in their efficiency.
 The more direct their angle with the sunlight and the longer they remain sunlit, the more electricity they will generate.
 Hence, the best direction for solar panels in the northern hemisphere is south-facing.
 Conversely, north-facing for the southern hemisphere.
-The plays a big part, too.
+The tilt angle plays a big part, too.

 Please note the optimal tilt angle varies based on the latitude.